-Jury to restart deliberations in Menendez trial
+Jury restart deliberations in Menendez trial

 A mistrial wouldn't necessarily mean Menendez will be off the hook for good, however.

-Should Judge William Walls formally declare a mistrial, former federal prosecutors predict that the Justice Department would ultimately refile the charges.
+Should Walls formally declare a mistrial, former federal prosecutors predict that the Justice Department would ultimately refile the charges.

 "If you believed in the case enough to bring it in the first place, typically you bring it again," said Randall Eliason, a law professor at George Washington University, who has followed the trial closely.